19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Weapons/Weapons.md

 ## Quivers

 Ranged weapons come with an empty quiver.
 A quiver itself does not take up a slot, it is just storage space.
 Only the ammo takes up slots.
 Each quiver can hold 1 slot of ammo.

-By default, you can recover all spent ammo in a fight with a [Recover](../../Game%20Procedures/Exploration/Delving.md#Recover) ([Delving Action](../../Game%20Procedures/Core%20Procedures/Action.md#Delving%20Action)).
+You can recover all spent ammo in a fight when you [Recover](../../Game%20Procedures/Exploration/Delving.md#Recover) ([Delving Action](../../Game%20Procedures/Core%20Procedures/Action.md#Delving%20Action)).